luzpm1102/react-code-challenge/README.md

 3. Install the dependencies, run the `dev` script and go to: `http://localhost:5173/`
 4. To start the challenge perform the first commit with the `author` change
 >
-> We will consider this commit as the start of the test, you will have 120 min to complete this challenge.
+> We will consider this commit as the start of the test, you will have 48 hours to complete this challenge.
->We will only consider the commits you make that are within the 120 min range, you will have only 8 minutes of margin (because of the time it may take to make the commits).
+>We will only consider the commits you make that are within the 48 hours range, you will have only 30 min of margin (because of the time it may take to make the commits).
 5. Please, **DO NOT** use github copilot for this challenge, yes I know we use it daily but for this test, we want to evaluate your skills.
+6. When you finish the test, please send the link of your repo through email at isantiago@merakimx.com

 ---